inagib21/crypto-exchange/readme.md

 - **ETH Transfers:** The server supports ETH transfers between users when orders are matched.

 ## Installation
-Great, you can incorporate the use of the Makefile into your README to provide users with an even more streamlined experience.
-Here's how you can update the installation section to include instructions for using the Makefile:

-## Installation

 To run this project, you need to have Go and an Ethereum client (e.g., geth) installed on your machine.